saliamanovich/rsschool-cv-old/cv.md

 _Faculty of information systems software, qualification software engineer_

 **2013**. _Belarusian state university of informatics and radioelectronics.
 Faculty of engineering and economics, qualification engineer-economist._

+## Languages

+_English – A2_

+## Certification

+**2018** _Refresher courses at the Center for Advanced Studies of Executives and Information Technology Specialists. course "Working with Oracle SQL and PL / SQL"_